 Buying a train horn can be very confusing these days as there are a lot of websites lacking important and sometimes accurate information.
 We want to help take away this confusion by bringing up some key issues.
 (In parenthesis, we will note which topics are specific to some of the websites you have visited.)

 We recommend reading this page before you buy, but if you want a quick summary (TL;DR if you want to call it that) then jump to the independent third party train horn decibel tests below;

 Our company was founded to design, produce, and sell the best train horn kits possible.
 This is exactly what we do.
-Our company started in Tampa Bay, Florida and has been providing quality train horn kits with first class customer service since 2003.
+Our company started in Tampa Bay, Florida and has been providing quality train horn kits with first-class customer service since 2003.

 We are not a fly-by-night company.
-We have been around for years and have focused our time and attention building the highest quality, best performing, and most satisfying products possible.
+We have been around for years and have focused our time and attention on building the highest quality, best performing, and most satisfying products possible.
 (We also provide the best customer service we possibly can!)

 We are the industry leader of train horn kits and are proud to use our years of experience, research and development to bring you the best train horn kits available today.

 Most train horns available on the internet, and indeed some that we carry (some of our value Outlaw product line), are not much more than glorified air horns.

 If you’re looking for something authentic and properly tuned, we recommend looking at our Shocker and Nathan product lines.
 This product line features American-made authentic train horns from HornBlasters and Nathan AirChime.